 Think of bump steer as active toe when the suspension compresses or rebounds.
 To adjust bump steer you have to change the angle of the steering link.
-This is accomplished by adding or removing washers under the ball stud on the steering spindles.
+This is accomplished by adding or removing washers under the ball stud on the steering spindles, or by adding or removing riser plates under the spindle arms.
 Anytime you change camber link locations, front arm pills, front arm spacers, or Ackermann you will need to check and possibly adjust your bumpsteer.
 It's best to start with zero bumpsteer or slight bump out.
+Bump in should never be used.